 Who uses a Virtual Assistant | Remote Worker

-Below we have listed a range of organisations that have already understood the benefit of outsourcing their overflow work.
+Below we have listed a range of organizations that have already understood the benefit of outsourcing their overflow work.

-So you have been able to secure work, are providing your service and still want to increase your client-base – don’t forget that whether this is your first client or your tenth client you will find there are some people and organisations that you like to work with – and some you don’t!
+So you have created your business and have successfully secured work.
+You are comfortable with the services you are providing and now you would like to increase your client base.
+But who is your perfect client?
+It does not matter whether this is your first client or your tenth client you will find there are some people and organizations that you like to work with – and some you don’t!
 This is perfectly okay, and you have the power to decide if the business relationship continues or not.
 Don’t be afraid to say ‘no’ to new clients too.
-Also do remember the working relationship is a two-way process so don’t be offended if the client does not want to continue using your services.
+Also, do remember the working relationship is a two-way process so don’t be offended if the client does not want to continue using your services.
 But if that is the case always follow up and see why they have decided to stop using your services and if there are any areas for improvement.

 List of prospective clients